nxus/web/README.md

 Options:

 -   `useDataTablesAjax` - (false) whether server-side ajax should be used to populate, page, and query the data
--   `useDataTablesCSS` - (true) some themes already include datatables support, if so set this to false
+-   `useDataTablesCSS` - (cdn css url, or array of urls) some themes already include datatables support, if so set this to false
+-   `useDataTablesURL` - (cdn script url, or array of urls) to override the default cdn URL
+-   `useDataTablesEnableScript` - (path to js) to override initialization script to include

 Client-side processing is the default: